A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

-Our kinematic ages roughly align with literature ages for some OB associations such as Alessi 20 (14.9 $\pm$ 2.9 Myr in $l$ compared with 9--11 Myr in \citealt{Pang2022,Kerr2023}), Cep-Her 1 (24.7 $\pm$ 4.1 Myr in $b$ compared with $\sim$29 Myr in \citealt{Kerr2023}), Cir OB3 (15.5 $\pm$ 9.4 Myr in $b$ compared with 1--9 Myr for the subgroups of the Circinus complex in \citealt{Kerr2025}), Cep OB2 (4.5 $\pm$ 1.3 Myr in $b$ compared with 3--13 Myr in \citealt{Kerr2023,Szilagyi2023}) and Cep OB3 (7.3 $\pm$ 2.6 Myr in $b$ compared with $\sim$3 Myr in \citealt{Kerr2023}).
-Moreover, Per OB3, Cep OB6, Ori OB1b, Sco OB3, Alessi 20, Car OB3a, Car OB3b, Sco OB5, Cep OB4, Sco OB6, Cir OB2, CMa OB4, Cir OB3, Gem OB3, Cep OB3, Cep OB2, Vela OB6, Mon OB6 and Aur OB1 all have median kinematic ages younger than 20 Myr in at least one direction.
+Our kinematic ages roughly align with literature ages for some OB associations such as Cas OB15 (15.3 $\pm$ 3.1 Myr in $l$ compared with 6--11 Myr for Alessi 20 in \citealt{Pang2022,Kerr2023,HuntReffert2024,ArmstrongTan2026}), Her OB1a (26.8 $\pm$ 4.9 Myr in $b$ compared with $\sim$29 Myr for Cep-Her in \citealt{Kerr2023}), Tr.
+10a (44.9 $\pm$ 10.7 Myr compared with 45--50 Myr in \citealt{Cantat2019,Kerr2023}), Cir OB3b (7.9 $\pm$ 2.0 Myr in $b$ compared with 1--9 Myr for the subgroups of the Circinus complex in \citealt{Kerr2025}), Cep OB2 (5--20 Myr for both subgroups in both directions compared with 3--13 Myr in \citealt{Kerr2023,Szilagyi2023}) and Cep OB3 (9.0 $\pm$ 4.0 Myr in $b$ compared with $\sim$3 Myr in \citealt{Kerr2023}).
+Moreover, Per OB3, Cep OB6, Ori OB1b, Cas OB15, Cyg OB10a, Car OB3a, Car OB3b, Cep OB7, Sco OB3, CMa OB4, Cir OB3a, Cir OB3b, Gem OB3, Cep OB3, Vela OB6, Cam OB1, Cep OB8, Cep OB2a, Cep OB2b, Mon OB6, Car OB4 and Aur OB1 all have median kinematic ages younger than 20 Myr in at least one direction.

 While this picture looks consistent with OB associations containing O-type stars (e.g. Cep OB3 and Vela OB6), the kinematic age of Ori OB1b (see Fig. \ref{LinearFit_OriOB1b}) seems slightly over-estimated compared with literature estimates (1--12 Myr, \citealt{Bally2008,Briceno2019,Sanchez2024}).
-Likewise, we have estimated kinematic ages of 27.0 $\pm$ 14.3 Myr for Lac OB1 (compared with an isochronal age of $\sim$10 Myr in \citealt{Kerr2023}), whilst the kinematic age estimated for Cir OB2 (18.4 $\pm$ 1.8 Myr in $l$) is noticeably larger than the ages of the subgroups (1--9 Myr) identified in the Circinus complex in \citet{Kerr2025}.
+Likewise, we have estimated a kinematic age of 32.2 $\pm$ 20.3 Myr in $l$ for Lac OB1 (compared with an isochronal age of $\sim$10 Myr in \citealt{Kerr2023}), whilst the kinematic age estimated for Cir OB2 (24.4 $\pm$ 3.2 Myr in $l$) is noticeably larger than the ages of the subgroups (1--9 Myr) identified in the Circinus complex in \citet{Kerr2025}.
+Furthermore, we do not observe a linear expansion pattern in any OB association of the Sco-Cen complex, even though it is believed to be expanding (e.g. \citealt{Grobschedl2025}), and attribute this to the high number of OB members coming from the Bright Stars Catalogue and fitted with HIPPARCOS data because they were saturating in \textit{Gaia} (as explained in \citetalias{Quintana2025}), thus having larger astrometric uncertainties and preventing us from detecting significant linear expansion patterns.

-Contrariwise, the age of Gem OB3 (13.4 $\pm$ 1.6 Myr in the $l$ direction) looks underestimated given it is the most extended OB association in the $X$ direction, while the kinematic ages for Cep OB6 (10.7 $\pm$ 3.3 Myr in $l$ and 17.4 $\pm$ 7.6 Myr in $b$) are significantly smaller than the isochronal age of $\sim$59 Myr derived by \citet{Kerr2023}.
+Contrariwise, the age of Gem OB3 (13.7 $\pm$ 1.7 Myr in the $l$ direction) looks underestimated given it is the most extended OB association in the $X$ direction, while the kinematic ages for Cep OB6 (10.7 $\pm$ 3.3 Myr in $l$ and 17.5 $\pm$ 7.6 Myr in $b$) are significantly smaller than the isochronal age of $\sim$59 Myr derived by \citet{Kerr2023}.